JustYOLO/HotCache/README.md

-## I'm not the owner of this repo/code.
+## I'm not the original owner of this repo/code.
 The original repository is here: https://github.com/facebook/rocksdb

 ## RocksDB: A Persistent Key-Value Store for Flash and RAM Storage